 HF4Y Core Principles

-HF4Y is based on five core principles (see ‘Youth Homelessness Streams of Service‘ for more detailed info):
+HF4Y is a youth-specific adaption of the traditional Housing First model and is based on five core principles (see ‘Youth Homelessness Streams of Service‘ for more detailed info):

 - A right to housing with no preconditions

 - Individualized, client-driven supports with no time limits

 - Social inclusion and community integration

 CMHA Kelowna has adapted these programs for our community.
 Youth who are referred into both programs are triaged and prioritized by a youth community table.
 Youth in the program are assigned a case manager who works with the young person to develop a case plan and to meet their goals.